Estate Planning for Real Estate Investors and Landlords: A Guide

 Not sure which structure makes sense for your portfolio?
 Contact Lawvex for a personalized assessment of your real estate holdings.

-How Does the Stepped-Up Basis Save Your Heirs on Capital Gains?
+How a Stepped-Up Basis Saves Your Heirs from Capital Gains Tax

 One of the most valuable tax benefits available to real estate investors is the stepped-up basis at death.
 Understanding how it works is essential for structuring your estate plan correctly.